Todd Nelson (ice hockey): Coaching career

 Following his professional hockey career, Nelson moved into coaching.
 He was first the assistant coach/player coach for the Muskegon Fury of the UHL for the 2001–02 season.
 He was then an assistant coach for the Grand Rapids Griffins of the AHL for the 2002–03 season before returning as head coach of the Muskegon Fury from 2003 to 2006.
 The Fury won the Colonial Cup his first two years as their coach.
 He moved on to be the assistant coach for the Chicago Wolves of the AHL from 2006 to 2008, who won the Calder Cup in his final season as an assistant.

 On July 25, 2008, he accepted an assistant coaching position with the Atlanta Thrashers of the NHL.

 On July 15, 2010, he was introduced as the first head coach of the AHL's Oklahoma City Barons, affiliate of the NHL's Edmonton Oilers.

 After the firing of Dallas Eakins on December 15, 2014, Nelson was promoted to head coach of the Oilers on an interim basis for the remainder of the 2014–15 NHL season.
 He was replaced as head coach by Todd McLellan on May 19, 2015.

 On June 16, 2015, Nelson was named the head coach of the Grand Rapids Griffins of the American Hockey League (AHL).
 Nelson became the third person ever to win the Calder Cup as a player (1994), assistant coach (2008), and head coach (2017), joining Bob Woods and Mike Stothers.

-On May 31, 2018, Nelson left the Griffins to become an assistant coach with the Dallas Stars in the NHL until his resignation on May 20, 2022.
+On May 31, 2018, Nelson left the Griffins to become an assistant coach with the Dallas Stars in the NHL until his contract wasn't renewed on May 20, 2022.

 On August 11, 2022, Nelson was named the head coach of the Hershey Bears.
 He is the 28th head coach in team history.

+On June 21st, 2023, Nelson coached the Hershey Bears to their 12th Calder Cup Championship in his first season as the head coach, beating the Coachella Valley Firebirds in overtime in game seven.
+On June 24, 2024, Nelson coached the Bears to their 13th Calder Cup Championship in his second season as the head coach, beating Coachella Valley in overtime again.
+This series was decided in game six.

+On June 20, 2025, Nelson was promoted to assistant coach for the Pittsburgh Penguins.